-Encourage them to find their own hobbies, ask what they enjoy watching, reading and doing.
-Once you’ve found their interests, build on it.
-If they like watching Rugby or Football with you, ask if they want a kick-about in the garden.
-Encourage them to join a team, make new friends and build upon their interest.
+Encourage them to find their own hobbies, and ask what they enjoy watching, reading, and doing.
+Once you’ve found their interests, build on them.
+If they like watching Rugby or Football with you, ask if they want a kickabout in the garden.
+Encourage them to join a team, make new friends, and build upon their interests.

 I believe the happier they are, the more productive they’ll be in the different aspects of their life.

 If you’re an avid book reader, explain to them the adventure your mind goes on when you get deep into an interesting book.
 As I mentioned earlier on – kids today are techno-savvy – advanced machines.
 Teach them the value and importance of a good book because it’ll improve their imagination, as well as their spelling and grammar.

 Get creative when teaching

 School can often feel like a prison.
 Sitting in the same seat, in the same classroom for five hours a day can drive anyone to boredom after a while.

 Children get frustrated, and this impacts their desire to pay attention and learn.
 Some areas around the UK have introduced bespoke Eco-Classrooms for schools.
 You can read about this new and exciting method for yourself, but to put it simply – an Eco-classroom mixes things up a bit and keeps learning fun and exciting.

 So there are some quick-fire tips on how to generate a passion for learning inside the mind of a child.
 It’s not easy, but the way to approach is to think like them to a certain extent.
 If you were a child, what would make you find learning exciting?